arnognulf/usch/README.md

 BUGS
 ----
-Usch cannot be compiled with -pedantic this is a limitation of the 0-n arg macro.
+Usch cannot be compiled with -pedantic.
+This is a limitation of the 0-n arg macro.

 Report bugs at: https://github.com/arnognulf/usch/issues